Project Type: New

 Construction Cost: $104M

 Cape Cod Regional Technical High School

-Cape Cod Regional Technical High School is a 214,000 SF building located on a 67-acre site.
-The existing facility was originally constructed in 1975 and currently serves grades 9-12.
-The existing School was built originally with the “open” concept approach to classroom instruction.
-Its classrooms, laboratories and technical spaces do not meet current minimum size requirements and use outdated technology.
-In addition, the school’s electrical, heating and cooling systems are outdated.
-The current school does not meet accessibility compliance as well.
+The existing Cape Cod Regional Technical High School was a 214,000 SF, 1975 building located on a 67-acre site.
+It was built originally with the “open” concept approach to classroom instruction.
+Its classrooms, laboratories and technical spaces did not meet current minimum size requirements and used outdated technology.
+In addition, the school’s electrical, heating and cooling systems were outdated.

 DRA worked closely with the District and performed a comprehensive assessment of the existing conditions and the educational program.
 Input was received from educators, administrators, and facilities personnel.
-Several options were presented to the District including base repair options, addition/renovation configurations, and new construction options.
+Several options were presented to the District including base repair options, addition/renovation configurations, and new construction.

-With the three-story design, the new school is designed to fit into the topography along the eastern edge of the property.
-The conceptual design features two wings of academic classrooms and a large, space for vocational shops, with additional height and access for the construction and transportation shops.
-When the new building is ready for use in 2021, the old school will be demolished to make room for parking and new sports fields.
+With the three-story design, the new school fits into the topography along the eastern edge of the property.
+It features two wings of academic classrooms and a large, space for vocational shops, with additional height and access for the construction and transportation shops.
+After the new school was occupied, the old school was demolished to make room for parking and new sports fields.